 If the complete skill set of the team is less than the total skills and qualifications required to create the product, the most common practice and the most logical step would be to form a team of professionals who have more than one professional skill.

 To develop a mobile application with a team of three participants, if four areas of qualification are required, one team member must have more than one qualification.

-Mobile Developer may have competencies to handle tasks such as servicing App Store operations, server setup, Cloud Spaces, or anything else that may need to be completed to deliver a fully operational mobile application, downloadable and installable.
+The Mobile Developer from the example above may have competencies to handle tasks such as servicing App Store operations, server setup, Cloud Spaces, or anything else that may need to be completed in order to deliver a fully operational mobile application, downloadable and installable.

 Another option might be if the designer, for example, has all the skills and competence to handle all the QA work.